beffe123/opencms-rfs-driver/README.md

   * In automated deployments there is no need to script with CmsShell, where the process is also as time consuming as with manual updates
 3. Support for large files like videos
   * It is wise to keep large files out of the DB.
-The normal process in OpenCms is to load the file content at first completely from the DB into memory (a byte array) and then write it to the output stream.
-The drawbacks are that it takes some time (the larger the file the longer it takes) until OpenCms starts to send data to the client and that you occupy much heap space.
+The normal process in OpenCms for serving a binary file is to load the file content at first completely from the DB into memory (a byte array) and then write it to the output stream.
+The drawbacks are that it takes some time (the larger the file the longer it takes) until OpenCms starts to send data to the client and that it requires much heap space.
   * The RFS driver comes with an improved dump loader that streams those large files directly from the RFS.
 Playback of videos can start immediately and it uses only 4 KB of heap.